Fiserv/exchange/docs/getting-started/account-operations.md

 ### Get Settlement Rejects

 In the scenario that an ACH reject occurs, the `/settlement/rejects` will report a rejected settlement for the MID.
 The settlement reference can be used to trace a rejected settlement to its inital settlement response from `/account/settlement-info` in order to see the instructions that were sent.
-The reject endpoint will pull details for the rejected settlement, including a reason code, and the deposit that was rejected for the sub-merchants.
-The Fee amount taken for the PayFac is removed from the response for a sub-merchants rejected settlement.
+The reject endpoint will pull details for the rejected settlement, including a reason code, and the deposit that was rejected for the merchants.
+The Fee amount taken for the PayFac is removed from the response for a merchants rejected settlement.